Breadcrumb

 Being back at work after a period of illness promotes recovery in several ways:

-- Sense of belonging and social contact – When you are working, you are part of the group again, which is huge for your mental wellbeing.
+- sense of belonging and social contact – When you are working, you are part of the group again, which is essential for your mental wellbeing.

-- Sense of purpose and appreciation – When you are contributing to team goals and receiving positive feedback, this enhances your confidence.
+- sense of purpose and appreciation – When you are contributing to team goals and receiving positive feedback, this enhances your self confidence.
 Are you struggling with feelings of shame or guilt?
 These will diminish once you are back at work.

 Getting started with your reintegration